imkailey/JRNL/live.md

 ## look into
 - [ ] lawsuit for coverage of live aid over radio from the record labels
 - [ ] individuals involved in everything

+### people add to list
+- President of coke/marketing from this time period
+- President of pepsi/marketing from this time period

 ---